 You can open a Danske Junior Cash ISA account in any Danske Bank branch.

-Alternatively, if you are 18 years of age or over, you can ask for an appointment to apply by telephone.
+Alternatively, parents opening the account for their child can ask for an appointment to apply by telephone.

-If you are transferring an existing Junior ISA or Child Trust Fund, you can only open a Danske Junior Cash ISA in branch.
+If you are opening a Danske Junior ISA to transfer an existing Junior ISA or Child Trust Fund held elsewhere, you can only open a Danske Junior Cash ISA in branch.

 To arrange a branch or telephone appointment call us on 0800 660 033